jimmurtha/policies/src/main/md/06-systems_access_policy.md

 ## 6.11 Paper Records

-Archway does not use paper records for any sensitive information.
-Use of paper for recording and storing sensitive data is against Archway policies.
+Archway discourages use of paper records for any sensitive information but can accommodate according to Customer's needs.
+For PHI in paper records, Archway either shred, burn, pulp, or pulverize records io that PHI is rendered essentially unreadable, indecipherable, and otherwise cannot be reconstructed.

 ## 6.12 Password Management